MaureenHubka/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 Module 16 Challenge

-## Overview of the analysis
+## Overview

 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
-This project will be analyzing Amazon reviews written by members of the paid Amazon Vine program.
-A datasets with Amazon reviews for shoes was used to determine if there is any bias toward favorable reviews from Vine members in the dataset.
+This project will analyze Amazon reviews written by members of the paid Amazon Vine program.
+A dataset with Amazon reviews for shoes is used to determine if there is any bias toward favorable reviews from Vine members in the dataset.
 Data results and analysis will be presented.

 ## Perform ETL on Amazon Product
 Using knowledge of the cloud ETL process, an AWS RDS database with tables in pgAdmin is created.
 A dataset for shoe reviews, from the Amazon Review dataset, is used to  extract the dataset into a DataFrame.
 The dataFrame is transformed the into four separate DataFrames that match the table schema in pgAdmin.
 Then, the transformed data is uploaded into the appropriate tables and queries are run in pgAdmin to confirm that the data has been uploaded.
-The following date framses are used.
+The following data framses are used.

 - customers_table
 - products_table
 - review_id_table
 - vine_table

-## Result to Determine Bias of Vine Reviews
+## Results Used to Determine Bias of Vine Reviews

 - Total Vine reviews